-The plan, drafter by Paul Gosar, would prevent the Salt River Project, one of the plant’s owners, from decommissioning NGS ahead of its planned closure next year.
+The plan, drafted by Paul Gosar, would prevent the Salt River Project, one of the plant’s owners, from decommissioning NGS ahead of its planned closure next year.
 In addition, it would force the Central Arizona Project to continue buying power from the plant.

 An Arizona state audit last year found energy produced by NGS was significantly more expensive than energy bought on the open market.